 It’s funny when you think of events that have altered the course of your life.
-These moments live as indelible, ever-present entities in your mind — recalling them at any minute, it’s as though you were still there.
+These moments live as indelible, ever-present entities in your mind — recalling them at any minute, it’s as though you were still there; even after the venue you were standing in or the person you were dancing with are long gone.
 I don’t know if it’s the reality of being stuck indoors for months at a time, or missing the experience of a live show, but I began to think about shows that have deeply touched and changed me over the years.

-As a young teenager, I went to see one of my favourites bands, Belly, live at the (now extinct) Astoria in Tottenham Court Road.
-I can’t say I remember a lot in the run-up to the show, except that it was a scorching July and I didn’t know anyone from school who would go with me in the summer holidays.
+As a young teenager, I went to see one of my favourites bands, Belly, live at the (now extinct) Astoria on Tottenham Court Road.
+I can’t say I remember much in the run-up to the show, except that it was a scorching hot July and I didn’t know anyone from school who would go with me in the summer holidays.

 Earlier that year, I’d come across Belly’s second album ‘King’ at Tower Records on the corner of Piccadilly Circus.
-The striking album cover, designed by 4AD’s Chris Bigg, had caught my attention in the shop.
-This, coupled with the fact that I was a fan of much of 4AD’s output at the time (thanks to a friend’s older, cooler sister) piqued my curiosity and made me pick up a copy.
-Hard to imagine now, but in pre-streaming days, it felt like a fluke picking up something this great on the basis of an album cover alone… Lucky me — it it was love at first listen!
+The striking album cover, designed by 4AD’s Chris Bigg, had caught my eye in the shop.
+This, coupled with the fact that I was a fan of a lot of 4AD’s output at the time (thanks to a friend’s older, cooler sister) piqued my curiosity and made me pick up a copy.
+(Hard to imagine now, but in pre-streaming days, it felt like a fluke picking up something this great on the basis of an album cover alone… Lucky me — it it was love at first listen!)

 After that, the deal was sealed.
-I’d found something very special, still semi-secret and unbeknown to my school friends (which, of course, made me doubly delight in my new musical discovery.)
-I spent hours on end listening to ‘Red’ and ‘The Bees’, trying to figure out the chords on guitar, as my father shook his head in dismay at my horrendous imitations of Tanya Donelly’s voice.
+I’d found something very special, still semi-secret and unbeknown to my young school friends, which, of course, made me doubly delight in my new musical discovery.
+I spent hours on end listening to ‘Red’ and ‘The Bees’, trying to figure out the chords on guitar, while my father shook his head in dismay at my horrendous imitations of Tanya Donelly’s voice.

-That voice could shift from dreamy and sweet to sharp as a razor-blade.
-To this day, I probably couldn’t tell you what many of Belly’s songs were about, only the strong feelings they evoked in me.
+To this day, I probably couldn’t tell you what many of Belly’s songs were about, only the strong feelings and stories they evoked in me.
 Listening to ‘King’, the songs unfolded like surreal vignettes: the “lady who walks everywhere on her hands” “send a rocket to Red, he’d go cuckoo!”
-The songs were melodic and catchy, but also deep with imagery and unnerving undertones at times, which I loved.
+The songs were melodic and catchy, but deep with imagery and unnerving undertones at times, which I loved, of course.

 A week before their show at the Astoria, Belly were in session with Mark Radcliffe on the radio.
 I shut myself away in my bedroom with headphones on to tape the session.
-Tanya’s spoken voice sounded gorgeous on the radio and the band was actually funny.
-In their banter, I remember them talking about Pop Rocks exploding in your mouth when you mix it with Coca-Cola and they did a brilliant acoustic cover of ‘Thief’ (which I also had never heard before) featuring wonderful harmonies between Tanya & Gail.
+Tanya’s spoken voice sounded gorgeous on the radio and the band was actually funny in their banter.
+I remember they played a brilliant acoustic cover of ‘Thief’ (which I also had never heard before) featuring wonderful harmonies between Tanya & Gail.

 By the last song, I started to feel really queasy and light-headed.
 Is this what a person feels like before passing out?
-I’d never fainted before but I felt I was going to if I didn’t make my way out of the mosh pit fast.
+I’d never fainted before but I knew I was on the verge if I didn’t make my way out of the mosh pit fast.
 I gestured to a bouncer towering by the front of the stage and he pulled me out of the pit.
 I struggled to make my way to the bar and grabbed a discarded cup of water and chugged it down (not ideal, but I was desperate!)

 For their final track, Belly played ‘Feed the Tree’ from Star.
 From afar, I watched the crowd of people reeling in rapturous cheers, bopping up and down in a gleeful, unified mass.
 I made a note-to-self to dig out this new (in fact, older) song.
 After that I made my way home alone — that show was the highlight of my entire year.